ETP Door County

 • Develop a network with small business support services.

 Your cost is only $250 if you complete an accepted business plan.
-The Wisconsin Economic Development Corporation and Wisconsin Entrepreneur Network provide the remaining $750 in tuition assistance.
+The Wisconsin Economic Development Corporation provides the remaining $750 in tuition assistance.
 That's $1,000 worth of business training for $250!
 Applications are available by calling 920-496-2117.
 You must both Register Online here as well as Apply for the Grant here to by fully registered for this course.

 For more information, contact: